CodesbyChidi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. Confused Smiley- > Write a script that displays a confused smiley "(Ôo)'.
 2. Hellofile -> Display the content of /etc/passwd
 3. twofiles -> Display the content of /etc/passwd and /etc/hosts
 4. Last lines of a file -> Display the last 10 lines of /etc/passwd
+5. Third line -> Write a script that displays the third line of the file iacta.